gene-git/wg-client/README.rst

      wg-client relies on *wg-fix-resolv* program which is granted CAP_CHOWN and CAP_DAC_OVERRIDE capabilities to enable it to restore the right /etc/resolv.conf file.

+   * (*--fix-dns-auto-start*)

+      Auto fix of resolv.conf

+      Network refresh happens after sleep/resume (e.g. laptop lid close/open) or when a DHCP lease expires.
+If VPN is up and running when this occurs the /etc/resolv.conf file can be reset and then DNS will no longer use the vpn DNS.
+Earlier versions of wg-client offered a manual fix available by clicking the *VPN Start* button again or by using wg-client on command line.

+      When wg-client starts the vpn, it saves the current */etc/resolv.conf* and installs one that uses the vpn tunnel and this is what gets broken on resume.

+      This is now done automatically using a daemon which can be started/stopped from command line using  the new options *--fix-dns-auto-start* and *--fix-dns-auto-stop*

+      The GUI app does this whenever it starts wireguard.

+      The monitor daemon watches */etc/resolv.conf* and auto restores the correct one when needed.
+It uses inotify whereby the kernel notifes us when the file changes - this is very efficient and allows the monitor to sleep waiting for the kernel to wake it up when there's something to do.

+      Wireguard will continue to work even if the laptop is taken to a new wifi location.
+      The monitor checks and saves any newly found resolv.conf and restores the wireguard one.
+      Of course on closing down, the original saved resolv.conf is restored as well.
+      Note that ssh will not survive changing networks but it can easily be restarted.

+   * (*--fix-dns-auto-stop*)

+     Stops the monitor daemon.

    * (*--show-iface*)